silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 ## <a id="intro"></a>Introduction

 Tifinagh is encoded in the U+2D30..U+2D7F block of Unicode.
+The encoding in the Tifinagh block is based on the modern alphabet called Neo-Tifinagh.
+It also includes the characters required for modern Tuareg.

-This document aims to give guidance on the encoding of _modern orthographies_ using the Tifinagh script (no attempt is made to document all the variants used in ancient Tifinagh orthographies).
+This document gives guidance on the encoding of _modern orthographies_ using the Tifinagh script (no attempt is made to document all the variants used in ancient Tifinagh orthographies).
 Since the script is used for a number of orthographies covering different languages, the development of this document is ongoing.
-It aims to bring together the results of consensus between experts in the encoding of the various orthographies using the script.
 In terms of the Unicode standard, this document is purely informative since it is concerned with issues not covered by that standard.

-This document also aims to give guidance on font development for the different _modern_ orthographies and languages.
+This document also gives guidance on font development for the different _modern_ orthographies and languages.

-**To Add**

-- Perhaps include transliteration, where known.

-- Sort orders, where known.

 ## <a id="uni"></a>The Unicode Model